LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

 .. member:: pdf_doc->addPage()

    Adds additional blank pages to the pdf_doc object.
 When used, this method ends in the current page and starts a new page.
+Note that a new page will not be added if there is no content on the current page.

    The following example ends a preceding page, and starts a new page::